MPhil/PhD

 We are committed to developing our postgraduate students into competent and critical educational researchers able to conduct rigorous and socially impactful research using a variety of methodological approaches.

-The Department of Educational Studies has about forty home and international research students.
+- The Department has about 40 home and international research students.
 Many of our research students are also practising professionals carrying out research related to their work.
 Students study either full-time or part-time.

-Students become members of the Department’s Research Centres and they're encouraged to contribute along with staff and other visiting scholars to their seminar series and to the Department’s rich research culture.
+- Students become members of the and they're encouraged to contribute along with staff and other visiting scholars to their seminar series and to the Department’s rich research culture.
 Additional facilities for research students are provided by the Goldsmiths Graduate School.

-The Department of Educational Studies also participates in two prestigious Doctoral Training Partnerships (please see the Funding section below).
+- The Department also participates in two prestigious Doctoral Training Partnerships (please see the Funding section below).

 Have a look at our student profiles and their research topics.